iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Doing a wonderful job.
 Only one star to try to alert a bug.
 It is possible to report with no internet connection.
 The report is also accepted.
 I have missed several days due to this bug before working out what was going on.
 Otherwise totally brilliant.
 Please respond as I want to amend this back to 5 stars.
 Thank you very much. 👍<br> :date: __2020-10-18 17:14:41__

 > App seems fine for what it is.
 One thing I noticed is last question relates only too people who are at home or hospital.
 I think it should include people like myself who are working still.
 Although I'm not nhs , I think it will add a broader idea as too how the virus travels if you include working people and thier profession. *Edit* Uninstalling due too the recent email advertisement from ex pm wife's company.
 I installed app too help out with daily health updates.
 Not too further her portfolio.<br> :date: __2020-10-18 15:00:06__

-> App will no longer open, just a white screen.
-Tried clearing cache, shutting down to no effect.<br> :date: __2020-10-15 11:26:15__

-> My partner has a problem with the app (which is up to date) on her Motorola phone.
-After only 3 reported tests the screen is not showing any more as the available space has been filled, it just shows the "Is this list correct" button at the bottom and the "Add new test" at the top of the list.
-It won't scroll to show the other tests she's added or the new one she just added and there's no way to reduce the font size to get more in.
-It's stressing her out HELP<br> :date: __2020-10-15 09:19:25__

-> I've used it for weeks, now it will not go further than showing the logo, then blanc screen.
-Tried reinstall and restarts of phone.<br> :date: __2020-10-15 08:48:11__

-> App has stopped loading, just getting a blank white screen.<br> :date: __2020-10-15 08:32:15__

-> App has suddenly stopped working on a Honor View 20 running Android 10.<br> :date: __2020-10-15 08:09:53__

-> Can no longer get app to load .
-Tried reinstalling but get white screen and won't progress further.
-Its been working fine up until now.
-Galaxy note 9<br> :date: __2020-10-15 07:00:41__